shanencross/Sweet-and-Savory-Treats/README.md

 * Enter your email and desired password and submit the form.
 * Now navigate to the "Log in" and enter the same email and password.
 * Now return to the home page.
 There will be new links available that allow you to add and modify flavors and treats.
 Enjoy!
+* You can also log out anytime with the "Log Out" option on the home page.
+* If you do, you'll need to sign in again with the same email/password to continue using the additional functionality!

 ## Known Bugs